 As of March 25, 2011, the expected fair value of accounts receivable approximated the historical cost.
 The gross accounts receivable was \$39.3 million, of which \$0.2 million is not expected to be collectible.
 There were no contingent liabilities associated with the acquisition of Herley.
 The Company initially recorded \$47.9 million of inventory and \$30.4 million in property and equipment.
-The Company decreased the value of acquired inventory to \$42.8 million and increased the value of acquired property and equipment to \$34.2 million based on its updated valuations during 2011.
+The Company decreased the value of acquired inventory to \$42.8 million and increased the value of acquired property and equipment to \$34.2 million based on the final valuations.